Aloha! Thanks so much for stopping by my blog ^_^

 This blog has been 15 (!) years in the making.
 I started a blog in 2004 called A Passion for Food.
 It was a personal food blog for friends/family, documenting eats between Hawaii and NYC (where I was living).
 In 2010 I changed the name of the blog to Kathy YL Chan.
 The content on the blog evolved from only food, to a mix of food and travel (I was a food/travel writer), and then to food and my work in the tea industry.

 I was torn for years about what to do, and finally, thanks to support (and a lot of help) from my husband Bin and friend Jee, I started Onolicious Hawaii in 2019.
 I hope you'll use this blog as a resource and guide for Hawaii food.
 There are many onolicious things to eat and discover on our islands.
 Come enjoy!

 Email: aloha (@) onolicioushawaii.com || Instagram: @onolicioushawaii

 What to expect on this blog?

-- Guides to Hawaii and Hawaiian (two different things) food.
-Friends always ask, what is poi, what is lau lau, what is saimin, etc. The food we have in Hawaii is completely different from the rest of the world.
+Friends always ask: what is poi, lau lau, saimin, etc. The food we have in Hawaii is completely different from the rest of the world.
 Did you know local food and Hawaiian food are two different things?
 I’ll break down popular local and Hawaiian dishes.
 We’ll learn what it’s made of, what it tastes like, how to make it, and where to eat it.

 I’ll organize our eating guides by: neighborhoods, islands, and specific food cravings.
 Let me know if you have other ideas.